fioprotocol/fips/fip-6.md

 A new fee will be created for `deactivate_fio_domain` .
 This fee will be of type 0 and should cost 800000000 SUF

 ## Rationale
-This allows for the continued use of the domain until the new owner registers during the grace period.
-If the domain does not receive a new owner in time, all FIO Addresses linked to that domain will be burned after their expirations.
+Some users might find it useful to have the ability to deactivate unused addresses or domains.
+This feature proposal will allow Address owners the ability to burn their addresses at any time.
+Domain owners that are looking to deactivate will have their expiration set to the current time.
+Setting this expiration allows for the continued use of the domain during a grace period until the new owner registers.
+If the domain does not receive a new owner in time, all FIO Addresses linked to that domain will be burned after their expirations but will not be able to be utilized.

 ## Implementation
 The following files will be affected during this implementation:
    * fio.address.cpp